braultjosh/braultjosh.github.io/index.md

 ### About
 <font size="3">
 <p style="line-height:1.2">
 Welcome to my website.
 I am a PhD candidate in Economics at Carleton University in Ottawa, Canada.
 I am in my fifth year of the PhD program.
-My research interests are in macroeconomics.
+My research interests are in macroeconomics, business cycles, and monetary policy.
 <br>
 <br>
 <b> I am on the job market during the 2020-2021 academic year.
 I am available for online interviews. </b>